Arctic Freezer i32 Cooler Review

 The low price of the Freezer i32 is undercut only by the low price of the Gammaxx 400.
 The Gammaxx 400 also produces slightly lower temperatures, giving it yet another price-to-performance win.

 Anyone who’d like to even things up between the Freezer i32 and Gammaxx 400 should note that an $8 replacement fan could flip the equation.
-The reason you'd make such a comparison is that the Freezer i32, with its Japan-made ball bearings, carries a six-year warranty.
+The reason you'd make such a comparison is that the Freezer i32 carries a six-year warranty.
 Compare the Gammaxx 400’s two-year warranty on a cooler that costs just $5 less.
 Of course the Gammaxx 400’s fan has LEDs, if you find those important.
 Thus, your best value choice should probably correspond to your own priorities.

-The Arctic Freezer i32 is a great choice for buyers seeking a powerful-yet-inexpensive cooler with a six-year warranty and silent-mode capability.

-The Arctic Freezer i32 is a great choice for buyers seeking a powerful-yet-inexpensive cooler with a six-year warranty and silent-mode capability.

 Lastly, what do people think of weight as another factor to consider?
 There have been several times for me that I see only marginal difference in heatsink performance, but see that one is significantly lighter (say 30%) than another.
 Wouldn't the lower weight have a positive attribute in that it may reduce stress on your mounting and motherboard and thus result in better reliability?